-The nation has been making aggressive efforts to combat the driving while texting issue.
+The nation has been making aggressive efforts to combat distracted driving and the driving while texting issue.
 Now, New York is taking penalties a step further.

 As of July 26, 2013, the following laws have been in place:

 - A first offense for using electronics while driving is a minimum fine $50 with maximum of penalty of $150.

 - A second offense is a penalty ranging from $50 to $150.

 - After the second offense, a subsequent violation within 18 months is $50 to $400.